swanky-rt/Student-Navigator/assignment-2/README.md

 ---
 ### Model

-* **Architecture:** Custom NumPy MLP: *Adapted from COMPSCII ML-589 coursework.* I have implemented this neural newtork from scratch without using any existing library.
+* **Architecture:** Custom NumPy MLP: *Adapted from COMPSCII ML-589 coursework.* I have implemented this neural network from scratch without using any existing library.
 * **Centralized baseline:** 2-layer MLP, **hidden=128**, **sigmoid** hidden, **softmax** over 5 classes, cross-entropy + **L2 (λ=1e-4)** (bias excluded)
 * **Federated runs:** same family with **hidden=64** to lower parameter count and per-round bandwidth
 * **Why this shape?** One hidden layer is sufficient for TF-IDF inputs, keeps training stable, and mitigates overfitting on 2k-dim sparse vectors; smaller FL hidden trades a bit of capacity for much lower comms